stsfin/RetropieLimelightInstaller/README.md

 ./limelightRetroInstall.sh

-After the install reboot your RetroPie and start the wanted limelight form Emulations Stations -ports section
+After the install reboot your RetroPie and start the wanted limelight from Emulations Stations main menu

 <hr>